 Do you have a data science interview coming up and want to know how to prepare for it?
 If so, you have already made some progress.
 Getting an interview means you have gone through the initial stages of the hiring process.
 This includes applying for a job and submitting your resume.
 You may also have taken a technical and aptitude test.
 Given that you have been selected for the interview, you would want to be well prepared to impress your potential employer.
-Given below are a few tips that will help you crush your data science interview and land the job you aspire.
+Below are some tips to help you crush your data science interview and land the job you aspire.

 Have a good idea of the specific position you are applying for and its job description

 Data science roles are still relevantly new, and job responsibilities can vary significantly across companies and industries.
 Make sure you know the job responsibilities and skill requirements of the specific position you are applying for.
-You should have most of the skills required, and you should be willing to learn the ones you don’t.
+You should have most of the required skills, and you should be willing to learn those you don’t.
 For instance, if you have learned Python in your data science course but the company you are applying to uses R, you will learn it.